kevinqqnj/cordova-template-vuetify-webpack/README.md

 phonegap run ios -- --lr
 ```

 And your first App is ready!
-Check your App in web browser http://localhost:8080 .
+Check your App in web browser http://localhost:8000 or http://localhost:8081.

 ## build
 ```